junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 He pulls himself up slowly, stepping back, wobbling.

-Nick stares at him with swollen face and foggy eyes.
-"Whoa," he stares at the air, which must be where his hallucinated victim is. "this feels so real.
+Nick stares at him with a swollen face and foggy eyes.
+"Whoa," he stares at the air dizzily, which must be where his hallucination is.
+"This feels so real.
 You're right, Cas," his hand wraps around the knife he dropped earlier, raising it slowly.
 "I should do it myself."
 He stabs the knife into his own neck.

 His body twitches a few times, fresh blood gushing out of the wound.
 His body drops down and stops moving again.